SenseTecnic/wotkit-docs/source/api_v1/api_sensor_groups.rst

   * - (*OPTIONAL*)
     - **sensors**
     - Array[Sensor]
     - Contains a JSON list of sensors.
 This field is only useful for viewing sensors.
-To append/remove sensors from Sensor Groups, refer to :ref:`api_sensor_groups_add_sensor`.
+To append/remove sensors from Sensor Groups, refer to :ref:`sensor-groups-add-sensor-label`.

 An example of a Sensor Group JSON would be as follows: